 Larvicide-hand/small area Data was collected by District technicians prior to treating sites containing mosquito larvae.
 Data was again collected by the District Biologist within 24 hours of treatment to determine the efficacy of the products used in freshwater.
 Efficacy for all sites fell between 87% - 100%.
 Sites with lower efficacy ratings typically held larvae in later growth stages where feeding has diminished or ceased altogether.

-Ground ULV Adulticide: Efficacy tests for adulticiding products were not conducted in 2010.
-Field trials will be scheduled during the 2011 mosquito breeding season to test all adulticiding products currently used by the District.
+Ground ULV Adulticide: Efficacy tests for adulticiding products were not conducted in 2011 due to increased virus activity in the District, necessitating extensive intervention efforts without expected personnel support.